 ENCOURAGE CONTINUOUS IMPROVEMENT

 Like most audits, an audit of an information security program generally will involve three phases: planning, fieldwork and reporting.
 Information security programs, however, come in many shapes and sizes, so the audit of information security must be flexible and risk-based.
 The audit should encourage the organization to build strength, endurance and agility in its security program efforts.

 During the planning phase, the internal audit team should ensure that all key issues are considered, that the audit objectives will meet the organization’s assurance needs, that the scope of work is consistent with the level of resources available and committed, that coordination and planning with IT and the information security staff has been effective, and that the program of work is understood by everyone involved.
 It is important that the audit scope be defined using a risk-based approach to ensure that priority is given to the more critical areas.
 Less-critical aspects of information security can be reviewed in separate audits at a later date.

 In the fieldwork phase, the auditor analyzes the various components of the information security program based on the scope identified in the planning phase.
-Among some of the important questions that may be asked in a typical audit are:
+The following are some of the important questions that may be asked in a typical audit:

 - Does the information security program reflect the risks and complexity of the organization?

 - Is the program actively investigating threat trends and implementing new ways of protecting the organization from harm?